Vehicle drives into home, catches fire in Grass Valley (VIDEO)

 The vehicle traveled about 50 yards off the roadway before coming to a rest against the side of a home.

-Firefighters worked quickly to clear surrounding vegetation, disconnect the battery, and douse the burning Kia.
+Firefighters worked quickly to clear surrounding vegetation, disconnect the vehicle's battery, and douse the burning Kia.

 Recommended Stories For You